Juju as my Teacher

 After the puppy phase, she taught me communication is not solely dependent on making grammatical sentences in a language.
 Dogs have a keen sense and ability to understand you based on your hormone smells, tone of voice, facial expressions and body language.
 Juju had a special empathic ability to know when humans were in distress.
 I often say she was raised in a dysfunctional pack, since I had a tumultuous and emotionally unhealthy marriage, she began to understand the ups and downs.
 When my uncle died, shorty after, my sister came over to talk about it and she started crying, which when Juju noticed, she immediately stopped playing with my sister's dog and went and sat on my sister's lap to comfort her.
 She just knew what to do.

-Teaching her tricks made my mom realist that dogs are more than just furry cute pets/animals that need to eat.
+Teaching her tricks made my mom realize that dogs are more than just furry cute pets/animals that need to eat.
 They have eagerness, they have jealousy, insecurity, fear and happiness.

-She taught me that routine, structure and disciple is healthy.
+She taught me that routine, structure, and discipline are healthy.
 We had a schedule and life routine that included meal times, walks, playtime, cuddle naps, and sleep.

 She taught me what aging looks like.
 Aging into old age is both a blessing and a curse in this earth realm.
 And that aging naturally requires so much patience, care and radical acceptance.